Medium: Live performance (and video documentation of live performance)

 Dimensions: 58m 44s running time

-Deathless Love was performed to a live audience at Centre for Chinese Contemporary Art (CFCCA) during Manchester After Hours 2015, a city-wide evening celebration of Manchester’s culture.
-The endurance performance featured the artist in position on a concrete plinth surrounded by over 100 hammers which he sets out to destroy, using only the other hammers and his own physical strength.
+Deathless Love was performed to a live audience at Centre for Chinese Contemporary Art (CFCCA) during Manchester After Hours 2015, a citywide evening celebration of Manchester’s culture.
+Binyuan sat on a rectangular concrete plinth, surrounded by around 100 hammers that he then destroyed using only the other hammers and his own physical strength.
+The endurance performance continued until all the hammers except the last, were broken.
+The performance, which premiered in Beijing in 2012, interrogates ideas of artistic labour and production, the body as sculpture, and themes of repetition and reaction.